TCannonx/IOT_CA1/ReadMe.md

   * Streamlit
 * AWS Account
 * Node.js
+* Email Address

+iot core
 create iam access group

-Register thing on iot core related to iam access group. apply generic uiot policy to thing
+Register thing on iot core related to iam access group. apply generic iot policy to thing

 download endpoint credntials, certficates and private key to personal computer for later use

+mqtt
+create message broker to recieve data from node red and input to table create email messaging to notify user once the device has dropped below a certain temperature

 node-red
 in node-red drag and drop enviornment add pi hat simulator out which is linked to mqtt out publishing node.